 check may not necessarily preclude employment but will be

 considered in determining the applicant's suitability and

 Required Application Materials

-This position will remain open until filled.
-To be
+This position is posted as open until filled.
+For priority

 Online NEOGOV application

 (In the cover letter, please describe how you meet the

 qualifications and competencies for the position)